Methodology

 Limitations

 This is an estimate.
-Your actual SAI is determined by your completed FAFSA, processed by the Department of Education's Central Processing System.
-Our calculator cannot account for professional judgment adjustments, unusual circumstances appeals, or verification changes that your financial aid office may apply.
-If your financial situation involves non-standard elements (divorce, loss of income, significant medical expenses), contact your school's financial aid office for a more accurate assessment.
+Your actual SAI is determined by your completed FAFSA, processed by the Department of Education.
+The calculator cannot account for professional judgment adjustments, unusual circumstances appeals, or verification changes that your school may apply.
+If your situation involves non-standard elements (divorce, recent loss of income, significant medical expenses, complex assets), contact your school's financial aid office.

 Use the related tool